NCERT Solutions for Class 12 Physics Chapter 14 Semiconductor Electronics : Materials, Devices and Simple Circuits

 Below is the symbol of the NOT gate:

-Therefore, this circuit works as an NAND gate.
+The given circuit acts as an AND gate.

 (Hint: A = 0, B = 1 then A and B inputs of second NOR gate will be 0 and hence Y=1.
 Similarly, work out the values of Y for other combinations of A and B. Compare with the truth table of OR, AND, NOT gates and find the correct one.)